tiagomarin/Eagle-English/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

-### Clone this repo to your computer.
+### Clone this repo to your computer using git.
 Or
-### Download the compressed zip folder and use a decompressor to unzip it.
+### Download the compressed [zip folder](https://github.com/Tiago-Lelinski-Marin/capstone-project-1/archive/refs/heads/main.zip) and use a decompressor to unzip it into your computer.
+Then open the folder and all the project files will be there.